hkotek/hkotek.com/_posts/2022-11-06-academic-interview-questions.md

 Very few of my campus visits included an explicit panel interview.

+### Short-list interview with a UK-based university for a lecturer (TT-equivalent) job in syntax <!--- [**expand >>**]() --->

+  - talk-specific questions
+  - if you had to choose a topic in syntax to teach to 500 people with no background, what would it be (then, teach it)
+  - if you had (very large sum, $500 million?), what would you use it for?
+  - how does your research impact society?
+  - what are important issues in syntax
+  - why do you want to be in CITY, what attracts you here?
+  - what courses would you teach?
+  - do you have any questions for us

 ### Short-list interview for a TT job in semantics for a small department in a state school that doesn't have a graduate program <!--- [**expand >>**]() --->

   - what do the next 5 years of research look like for you